a7u7a/web-cata-andonie/content/works/vidrio-espejo.md

 year: 2014
 material: espejo, madera
 material_eng: mirror, wood
-locacion: ""
+locacion: none
-locacion_eng: ""
+locacion_eng: none
-tecnica: ""
+tecnica: none
-tecnica_eng: ""
+tecnica_eng: none
 body_eng: >-
   Mirror Glass is a found object I came across on a site with an abandoned building that was about to be demolished.
 Initially, the object had